 2010-11: Pouliot skated in 66 games for Portland as a WHL rookie and played for Canada West in the 2011 U17 World Hockey Challenge.
 Part of a deep and talented defense corps for the Winterhawks, who had the league's third-best record and reached the playoff finals, Pouliot scored 5 goals with 25 assists and was plus-13 with 38 penalty minutes.
 In 21 playoff games, he scored 1 goal with 3 assists and was plus-3 with 16 penalty minutes.
 Pouliot played in five games for Canada West and had 3 assists with 2 penalty minutes at the WHC.

 2011-12: In Pouloit's second season, the Winterhawks slipped to second in the U.S. Division, finishing two points behind Tri-City, but again reached the WHL Finals.
 In 72 regular season games, Pouliot scored 11 goals with 48 assists and was plus-15 with 79 penalty minutes.
 In 16 playoff games entering the finals, he scored 3 goals with 10 assists and was plus-5 with 16 penalty minutes.
 Pouliot was ranked 12th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.

-The young blueliner will return to the Portland Winterhawks of the WHL for the 2012-13 season.
-Long-term his projection is still very much up in the air at this point but he does possess the potential to be an offensively dynamic top-four defenseman in the NHL.
+Pouliot will return to the Portland Winterhawks of the WHL for the 2013-14 season where he will try to compete for another WHL championship and another berth in the Memorial Cup.
+Long-term he projects to be an offensively dynamic top-four defenseman in the NHL.